Dance BA (Hons)

 Why choose this course?

-If you want to study dance and performance practically, but also want to gain an understanding of their history and the current dance industry, this is the course for you.
-No matter what your dance experience and background is, this course enables you to experiment and explore your creative potential, preparing you for a career in the dance or creative arts industries.
+If you want to study dance and performance practically, but also want an understanding of their history and the current dance industry, this is the course for you.
+Whatever your dance experience and background is, this course enables you to experiment and explore your creative potential, preparing you for a career in the dance or creative arts industries.

 You'll develop your own dance identity by studying a variety of topics, such as choreography, dance technique and performance, and the dance industry, with a particular focus on teaching dance or event management.